LUCIA-Haru/LUNA-Hotel/README.md

-# LUNA-Hotel Reservation System Project Using PHP + JS(Ajax) & MySQL With DSDM 🏨🛍️
+# LUNA-Hotel Reservation System Project Using PHP & MySQL With DSDM 🏨🛍️

 ## Pages